axdg/gulp-use/README.md

 ## Installation

-> Allows Array.prototype.reduce-ish on the stream of vinyl files
+> Use vanilla js functions to transform vinyls in the pipeline

 Install package with NPM and add it to your development dependencies:

-`npm install --save-dev gulp-vinyl-reduce`
+`npm install --save-dev gulp-use`